jasoncascio/jc-webpack-starter/readme.md

-# webpack-starter-basic
+# jc-webpack-starter

-A simple **webpack 4 starter project** for your basic web development needs.
+A simple **webpack 4 starter project** for basic web development needs.

 ## Table of Contents